-- 1. Consult with Iwi about riparian management and this Strategy. - 2.
+- 1. Consult with Iwi about this Strategy and amend the Strategy accordingly. - 2.
 Consult with farmers and other landowners about ways to promote riparian management on private land. - 3.
 Consult with territorial authorities about ways to integrate streamside enhancement with associated issues like stormwater management. - 4.
-Amend the Strategy according to the outcomes of the consultation. - 5.
-Prepare staff Guidelines about the kinds of riparian management that could attract each of the 30%, 40%, and 55% grant rate. - 6.
-Assess the success of the three pilot programmes in terms of achieving their purpose, and follow up any proposals or requests for riparian management projects nearby. - 7.
-Hold field days at each of the three pilot sites where we will: - show any changes in aquatic habitat and water quality and explain the significance of those changes - disseminate regionally relevant information about the benefits of riparian management - have professional expertise available to explain riparian management issues such as weed control, appropriate riparian plants and planting plans, and how to get the maximum benefit to the stream. - 8.
+Prepare staff Guidelines about the kinds of riparian management that could attract each of the 30%, 40%, and 55% grant rate. - 5.
+Assess the success of the three pilot programmes in terms of achieving their purpose, and follow up any proposals or requests for riparian management projects nearby. - 6.
+Hold field days at each of the three pilot sites where we will: - show any changes in aquatic habitat and water quality and explain the significance of those changes - disseminate regionally relevant information about the benefits of riparian management - have professional expertise available to explain riparian management issues such as weed control, appropriate riparian plants and planting plans, and how to get the maximum benefit to the stream. - 7.
 Prepare and disseminate information and advice for landowners and other relevant parties, and explore private sector involvement, such as Dairy Company requirements, in future iniatives.
 To start with, these educational endeavours can be directed at the rivers and streams identified in section 7 of this Strategy.